 • Slow, labored readers who lack fluency

 • Students who may know words by sight but have difficulty reading new words and “nonsense” syllables

 • Students able to speak and understand English but not read or write it (such as ELL students)

 • Students unsuccessful with other reading programs or who have gaps in their decoding and/or spelling

 Cleveland Hearing & Speech Center (CHSC) currently employs speech-language pathologists who are certified Wilson Dyslexia Practitioners.
 This means that the SLPs have completed a nearly yearlong training experience using the WRS, under the supervision of an experienced Wilson trainer.
 They have attended workshops and meetings to discuss appropriate use of the program.

 Group or individual therapy is offered.
 Therapy can range from one to three times per week for 30-90 minutes.
-For information or evaluation, contact CHSC at 216-231-8787 or www.chsc.org
+For information, contact CHSC at 216-231-8787 or www.chsc.org